UOW logo

 You could demonstrate ChatGPT (or another generative AI tool) in class, live.
 This could be done as a teaching activity as a way to begin the discussion of the points above.

-The UOW Library provide a resource for students on Using Generative AI and ChatGPT well that provides a scaffolded approach to support students in their own explorations with Generative AI.
+The UOW Library provides a resource for students on Using Generative AI and ChatGPT well that provides a scaffolded approach to support students in their explorations with Generative AI.
 Starting with understanding the basics, the resource supports students through ethical use cases, prompt generation, how to reference it appropriately, and more.

 Students also need to be aware of the Academic integrity Policy, the UOW AI & ChatGPT page and information about referencing.
 While formal guidelines on referencing the use of AI tools are still in development, in the interim, students are encouraged to refer to the Software and Apps section of their referencing guide and to check with their lecturer to confirm their position on using AI tools.

 UOW’s Learning and Teaching Hub (L&T Hub) is regularly updated to house the latest university supported information related to the Impact of Artificial Intelligence (AI) on learning and teaching.
 The web presence provides up-to-date information about key resources, events, and support on the topic.
-It includes a Learning & Teaching Conversations: Artificial Intelligence which includes reflections from UOW thought leaders (e.g., Professor Theo Farrell [Deputy Vice Chancellor Academic and Student Life], Professor Ann Rogerson [Associate Dean Education in the Faculty of Business and Law] and Associate Professor Sarah K. Howard [Researcher of Digital Technologies in Education]).
-It also features a Key Resources page with links to news articles, scholarly papers, ideas and considerations for incorporating genAI into teaching.

 You can request a conversation with a Learning and Teaching specialist to discuss assessment design and implementation and/or teaching practices.
 This can be done: